CGI-FR/IoT-Hub-Portal/CONTRIBUTING.md

 #### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability in Rails**, and instead to refer to our [security policy](https://github.com/CGI-FR/IoT-Hub-Portal/blob/main/SECURITY.md).
+* **Do not open up a GitHub issue if the bug is a security vulnerability**, and instead to refer to our [security policy](https://github.com/CGI-FR/IoT-Hub-Portal/blob/main/SECURITY.md).

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/CGI-FR/IoT-Hub-Portal/issues).